Hearings result in 13 of Texans QB's accusers being ID'd - WTMJ

 Hardin has called the claims against Watson “meritless” and has alleged they were made following a failed attempt to blackmail his client for $30,000.

-Houston police and the NFL have said they are investigating the allegations against Watson, and Nike has suspended its endorsement contract with him.
+Houston police and the NFL have said they are investigating the allegations, and Nike has suspended its endorsement contract with Watson.

 In a recent email to season ticket holders, Texans chairman Cal McNair, whose family owns the team, said the team takes “these allegations very seriously.”